severalnines/docs/user-guide/admin_settings.rst

 Schedules
 `````````

 List of scheduled operational report.
-Optionally, you can click on 'Add Email' button  to add recipients into the list. asdasd
+Optionally, you can click on 'Add Email' button to add recipients into the list.

 * **Schedule**
 	- Schedule an operational report at an interval.
 You can schedule it daily, weekly and monthly.
 Optionally, you can click on 'Add Email' button  to add recipients into the list.